dart-bridge/dart-bridge.github.io/docs/view/templates.md

 ```

 ## Pre-processors
-Now why let's create an article template for some kind of blog.
-And let's we use [Jade](//jade-lang.com)!
+Now let's create an article template for some kind of blog.
+And let's use [Jade](//jade-lang.com)!

 ```jade
 // lib/templates/article.jade